cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

     }
 ```

 This time if you use your browser to request the `/transactionalRollback` end-point you will be informed that an Exception occurred and that rollback was driven.
 If you browse the TSQ again, and see a second entry  this is because we haven't yet installed the TSMODEL definition into CICS in order to designate the TSQ as recoverable.
-You can go ahead and do that now if you wish (although you may wish to hold off doing so yet).
-You can use the `CEBR` transaction first to PURGE (delete) the TSQ so that the TSMODEL will subsequently take effect, run the two browser requests again and observe that only one of the TSQ entries is preserved.

-If you do hold off installing the TSMODEL, you can run the rest of this tutorial proving that code is executed and that TSQ entries are written, then install the TSMODEL, purge the TSQ, re-run the examples and observe the differences when rollback takes effect.
+If you hold off installing the TSMODEL, you can run the rest of this tutorial proving that code is executed and that TSQ entries are written, then install the TSMODEL, purge the TSQ, re-run the examples and observe the differences when rollback takes effect.